TonyPhipps/tech-notes/Products/wsus.md

 }
 ```

-- After the reboot, reselect Products and Clasifications (better this time)
+- After the reboot, reselect Products and Classifications (better this time)
 - Run the Automatic Approval Rule(s) you set up.
 - Start a sync manually.
 - You may see sqlserv.exe taking up a lot of cpu/memory.
 It could take 30-60min to complete.